-I'm currently running a 120TB media server and have used dozens of NAS enclosures over the last decade, so I have a decent idea when it comes to picking a media server that fits your needs (and budget).
+I'm currently running a 150TB media server and have used dozens of NAS enclosures over the last decade, so I have a decent idea when it comes to picking a NAS server that fits your needs (and budget).
 The first question you have to ask yourself is how much storage you're going to need.
 That sets the basis for whether you should get a two-bay, four-bay, or a larger NAS enclosure.

 How to pick the right hard drive for your NAS

 Choosing the right hard drive for your NAS is just as vital as selecting the right enclosure.
 Because NAS enclosures are designed to run 24/7, there are NAS-focused hard drives available in the market.
 These models feature vibration resistance and are designed to handle the stresses of a 24/7 environment, and differ from your regular hard drives.

 Another factor to consider when choosing a NAS hard drive is the speed.
 HDDs are usually available in either 5400rpm or 7200rpm, and the latter delivers better performance because the spindle moves at 7,200 rounds per minute.
 I've used 5400rpm drives in NAS enclosures tailored for media streaming for years without any issues, but if you're building a more enthusiast-focused NAS and are looking for better performance, pick a model with a 7200rpm.